 One challenge in metabarcoding studies is visually determining how specific sub-sets of samples vary in their taxonomic composition.
 Unlike most other graphing software in R, metacoder produces graphs that look the same at any output size or aspect ratio, allowing heat trees to be easily integrated into larger composite figures without changing the code for individual subplots.
 Using color to depict the difference in read or OTU abundance between two treatments can result in particularly effective visualizations, especially when the presence of color is made dependent on a statistical test.
 To examine more than two treatments at once, a matrix of these kind of heat trees can be combined with a labeled “guide” tree.
 Figure 5 shows application of this idea to human microbiome data showing pairwise differences between body sites.
 Coloring indicates significant differences between the median proportion of reads for samples from different body sites as determined using a Wilcox rank-sum test followed by a Benjamini-Hochberg (FDR) correction for multiple testing.
 The intensity of the color is relative to the log-2 ratio of difference in median proportions.
 Brown taxa indicate an enrichment in body sites listed on the top of the graph and green is the opposite.
 While the original study [5] showed abundance plots, our visualization provides the taxonomic context.
 For example, Haemophilus, Streptococcus, and Prevotella spp. are enriched in saliva (brown) relative to stool where Bacteroides is enriched (green).
 We also see that in the Lachnospiraceae clade several genera shown in both green and brown taxa are differentially abundant.
 These observations are consistent with known differences in the human-associated microbiome across body sites, but heat trees uniquely provide an integrated view of how all levels of a taxonomy vary for all pairs of body sites.

 Fig. 5.
 Scale-independent appearance facilitates complex, composite figures.
-All graph components, including text, have the same relative sizes independent of output size, unlike most graphical packages in R, making it easier to create composite figures entirely within R. This graph uses 16S metabarcoding data from the human microbiome project study.
-The gray tree on the lower left functions as a key for the smaller unlabeled trees.
+This graph uses 16S metabarcoding data from the human microbiome project study to show pairwise comparisons of microbiome communities in different parts of the human body.
+All graph components, including text, have the same relative sizes independent of output size, unlike most graphical packages in R, making it easier to create composite figures entirely within R. The gray tree on the lower left functions as a key for the smaller unlabeled trees.
 The color of each taxon represents the log-2 ratio of median proportions of reads observed at each body site.
 Only significant differences are colored, determined using a Wilcox rank-sum test followed by a Benjamini-Hochberg (FDR) correction for multiple comparisons.
 For example, Haemophilus, Streptococcus, Prevotella are enriched in saliva (brown) relative to stool where Bacteroides is enriched (green).

 Other applications